gopro/facets-overview-spark/README.md

 * In this implementation, we can leveraging tensorflow/ecosystem/spark-tensorflow-connector for tensorflow record support, where we can load the TFRecords into spark DataFrame.
 Once the DataFrame is created, rest of implementation is almost same.
 * We use DataFrame to represent the Feature. this is equivalent the feature array used in the Numpy.
 * Efficiency is not the major concern in this first version of design, we may have to pass data in multiple passes.
+* Feature names need to be santized (replace white space, dash (-) or special characters to underscore)

 ## Data Structures